 We also add some fresh ginger to the basket to enhance the spice.
 And along with the nine dry botanicals in the pot we add fresh turmeric to give the resulting gin an earthiness, and to balance the intensity of the other botanicals.

 We landed at 58.8% alcohol by volume – the British definition of 'gunpowder-proof' is 57%, but we wanted that extra couple of points to be safe.

-It is safe (and delicious, receiving Master status at the Gin Masters Competition three years in a row, 2015 to 2017).
+It is safe (and delicious, receiving Master status at the Global Gin Masters competition four years in a row, 2015 to 2018).
 And you be safe, too.
 Don’t drive when you drink Navy Strength and don’t hop on a ship either, no matter where that handsome Naval officer suggests you might be going… And for god’s sake, no matter how safe it might be, steer well clear of any gunpowder.
 Please.